peterjc/thapbi-pict/docs/examples/fungal_mock/edit_graph.rst

     ATGTAACTTCTGAGTAAAACCATAAATAAATCAAAACTTTCAACAACGGATCTCTTGGTTCTG

-Using an NCBI BLAST search, this exact sequence has been published from over a dozen different *Fusarium* species incuding *Fusarium oxysporum*, but not at the time of writing from *Fusarium verticillioides*.
+Using an NCBI BLAST search, this exact sequence has been published from over a dozen different *Fusarium* species including *Fusarium oxysporum*, but not at the time of writing from *Fusarium verticillioides*.

 The small pair of grey nodes 3bp apart (long diagonal line, middle left),